The tech stack audit checklist

 - Where do secrets and API keys actually live?

-- What's your total monthly tooling spend, to the dollar?
+- What is your total monthly tooling spend, to the dollar?

 - Are you on annual plans that auto-renew without review?

-- What would you cut today if you had to trim 20%?
+- What would you cut today if you had to trim 20 percent?